 The diphtheria vaccine is effective at preventing diphtheria.
 But there may be some side effects.
 Some children may experience a mild fever, fussiness, drowsiness or tenderness at the injection site after a DTaP shot.
 Ask your doctor what you can do for your child to minimize or relieve these effects.

-The diphtheria booster is combined with the tetanus booster — the tetanus-diphtheria (Td) vaccine.
+The booster is given as a Tdap vaccine or as a diphtheria booster combined with the tetanus booster — the tetanus-diphtheria (Td) vaccine.
 This combination vaccine is given by injection, usually into the arm or thigh.

 If a doctor suspects diphtheria, treatment begins immediately, even before the results of bacterial tests are available.